-- Transition towards decarbonized operations: Decarbonization is a critical element of a mining companies' long-term strategy to maximize shareholder value.
+Transition Toward Decarbonized Operations: Decarbonization is a critical element of a mining companies' long-term strategy to maximize shareholder value.
 Strategic decarbonization driven by modern tools and technology is necessary to reduce emissions while fostering productivity.
-Companies must adopt suitable, innovative solutions, such as green mobility, which accelerates the transition to low-carbon mobility while optimizing fleets for the lowest total cost of ownership.
+Companies must adopt a full decarbonization roadmap that includes suitable, innovative solutions, such as green mobility—which accelerates the transition to low-carbon mobility while optimizing fleets for the lowest total cost of ownership.

 - Utilizing Data-Driven Analysis: It’s essential to use the right digital tools.
 With multi-objective optimization and relevant reference data, organizations can consider the existing infrastructure, the new energy demand profiles that need to be satisfied, and the list of technologies to consider.
 ENGIE Impact’s Prosumer, a multi-objective optimization tool, uses that framework to calculate the optimal investment strategy and energy assets for a predetermined project lifetime.

 - Financing and Implementing Renewable Power: Strategic capital allocation plays a vital role in driving efficient global implementation.
 Companies are tasked with finding the most appropriate financing model for accelerated sustainability transformation.
 Success and reduced emissions rest on the seamless implementation of reliable power sources, including thermal solutions, on-site generation, storage, PPAs, VPPAs, offsets and more.